-Wildlife Safaris to Queen Elizabeth National Park
+Uganda Wildlife Safari to Queen Elizabeth National Park

-These pre-planned wildlife safaris to Queen Elizabeth National Park are all-inclusive and can be customized to meet any traveler’s demands.
+These pre-planned Uganda wildlife safaris to Queen Elizabeth National Park are all-inclusive and can be customized to meet any traveler’s demands.

 Queen Elizabeth National Park

+Famous for tree climbing lions and the beautiful Kazinga Channel, Queen Elizabeth National Park is the most visited Savannah wildlife park in Uganda.
 Queen Elizabeth National park is Uganda’s most popular park Located in western Uganda understandably most visited by tourists, it covers an area of 1978 sq. km -764miles and is Uganda’s second largest after Murchison falls national park.
 The park has diverse ecosystem which include sprawling savannah, shady, humid forests, sparkling lakes and fertile wetlands that make it ideal habitat for classic big game, It hosts 95 mammal species of which 10 are primate species, including Chimpanzee and around 612 bird species hence being the only park with the largest number of wildlife species compared to other parks of the country.

-Queen Elizabeth N.P is set against backdrop of the jagged Rwenzori Mountains, the parks magnificent vistas include dozens of enormous craters carved dramatically into rolling green hills, panoramic views of the Kazinga Channel with its banks lined with Hippos, buffalos and Elephants, and the endless Ishasha plains, Whose fig trees hide lions ready to pounce on herds of unsuspecting Uganda Kob.
+Queen Elizabeth National Park is set against backdrop of the jagged Rwenzori Mountains, the parks magnificent vistas include dozens of enormous craters carved dramatically into rolling green hills, panoramic views of the Kazinga Channel with its banks lined with Hippos, buffalos and Elephants, and the endless Ishasha plains, Whose fig trees hide lions ready to pounce on herds of unsuspecting Uganda Kob.
 As well as its outstanding wildlife attractions, Queen Elizabeth National park has fascinating cultural history.
 There are more opportunities for visitors to meet the local communities and enjoy storytelling, dance, music and more.
 The park was created in 1952 and is one of the oldest national parks in Uganda, initially it was called Kazinga National park till 1954 when her majesty Queen Elizabeth visited it and thereafter it was renamed for her visits commemoration.

 Activities in Queen Elizabeth National Park